leenapthine/BattleChess-web/README.md

 # Battle Chess

-**Battle Chess** is a custom-built, fantasy-themed chess game with special unit types, unique abilities, and a modular, extensible design.
+**Battle Chess** is a custom-built, fantasy-themed chess game with four uniques guilds all with special unit types, abilities, and a modular design.

-The game uses **PixiJS** to render an interactive chessboard in the browser.
-Units like the `Necromancer` can raise the dead, while pieces like `NecroPawn` can sacrifice themselves to destroy surrounding enemies.
-These mechanics are defined in isolated, composable logic modules.

 This project is full-stack — with a frontend written in modern JavaScript and a backend built in Django (in progress).

+Try the early demo for both browser and mobile screens here: https://battle-chess-web.vercel.app

 ---